polkadot-developers/substrate-developer-hub.github.io/docs/contracts/env-types.md

+---
-# Smart Contract Runtime Environment Types
+title: "Smart Contract Runtime Environment Types"
+---

 `ink!` provides a set of types for interacting with the runtime environment (currently:`AccountId`, `Balance`, `Hash`, `Moment`).